ilo-token/ilo-token.github.io/README.md

 > The repository uses to old name, it will be renamed on the next update.

-An imperfect Toki Pona to English translator that translates into multiple sentences.
+A rule-based Toki Pona to English translator that translates into multiple sentences.
 This emphasizes how broad Toki Pona can be.
 Everything is hardcoded, no machine learning involved.

 [Try it](https://neverrare.github.io/toki-pona-translator/)